Employee Meals and Refreshments

 6. Refreshments and Snacks

 Account 50260 should be charged for all expenditures below including a professional development activity.

 Meeting refreshments require the written approval of the appropriate dean or system office head (a position that reports to a Vice President or Chancellor).

 Orientations and receptions require the approval of the College President/CEO or appropriate System Vice President or Chancellor and are limited to no more than $1,500 per occurrence.

-- The KCTCS System Director of Business Services may approve exceptions to the dollar limit.
+- The KCTCS Assistant Vice President of Business Services/COO may approve exceptions to the dollar limit.

 - In the event of a combined orientation or reception for employees and students, the expense for employees should be charged to account 50260, and the expense for the student portion charged to account 50270.